-We are organized into two reportable operating segments: (i) Peregrine Pharmaceuticals, Inc. ("Peregrine"), the parent company, is a clinical stage biopharmaceutical company developing targeted therapeutics for the treatment of cancer and hepatitis C virus infection and (ii) Avid Bioservices, Inc. ("Avid"), a wholly owned subsidiary, is engaged in providing bio-manufacturing services for Peregrine and outside customers on a fee-for-service basis.
+We are organized into two reportable operating segments: (i) Peregrine Pharmaceuticals, Inc. ("Peregrine"), the parent company, is engaged in the research and development of monoclonal antibody-based therapeutics and (ii) Avid Bioservices, Inc. ("Avid"), a wholly owned subsidiary, is engaged in providing contract manufacturing services for Peregrine and outside customers on a fee-for-service basis.

-The following represents a summary of our ongoing clinical trial programs:
+The following represents a summary of our ongoing and anticipated clinical trial programs:

-Product Indication Trial Design Status Bavituximab Solid tumor cancers Phase Ia repeat dose monotherapy safety study to treat up to 28 patients.
-Patients are currently being screened and enrolled at up to 5 centers in the U.S. Bavituximab plus chemotherapy Solid tumor cancers Phase Ib repeat dose combination therapy safety study to treat up to 12 patients with 8 weekly doses of bavituximab in combination with chemotherapy agents.
-Patients are currently being screened and enrolled at up to 3 centers in India.
-Cotara® Brain cancer (glioblastoma multiforme) Dosimetry and dose confirmation study designed to treat up to 12 patients at 1 st and 2 nd relapse in collaboration with New Approaches to Brain Tumor Therapy consortium.
-Patients are currently being screened and enrolled at up to 4 centers in the U.S. Cotara® Brain cancer (glioblastoma multiforme) Phase II safety and efficacy study to treat up to 40 patients at 1 st relapse.
-Regulatory approval has been received for the protocol in India.
-Manufacturing development is proceeding in India and approval is anticipated in the near term.
-Bavituximab Chronic Hepatitis C Virus ("HCV") infection Phase Ib repeat dose safety study in 24 patients.
-Phase Ib study is complete.
-We are currently evaluating the data in designing the next set of studies.
-We expect to initiate these studies in the coming months.
+Product Indication Trial Design Status Bavituximab Solid tumor cancers Phase I repeat dose monotherapy safety study to treat up to 28 patients.
+Study is open for enrollment in the U.S. Bavituximab plus chemotherapy agents carboplatin/paclitaxel Phase II combination therapy study to treat up to 49 patients.
+Submitted clinical protocol with the regulatory authorities in India.
+Patient enrollment is expected to initiate later this year.
+Bavituximab plus chemotherapy and/or radiation therapy Solid tumor cancers Phase I/II and Phase II studies.
+Additional clinical studies are currently being planned are expected to initiate later this year.
+Cotara® Brain cancer (glioblastoma multiforme or GBM) Dosimetry and dose confirmation study designed to treat up to 12 patients with recurrent GBM.
+Study is open for enrollment in the U.S. Cotara® Phase II safety and efficacy study to treat up to 40 patients at 1st relapse.
+Study is open for enrollment in India.
+Bavituximab Chronic Hepatitis C Virus ("HCV") infection (co-infected with HIV) Phase Ib repeat dose safety study in 24 patients.
+Study is open for enrollment in the U.S. Bavituximab Chronic Hepatitis C Virus ("HCV") infection Phase Ib safety and dosing study.
+Study is being planned.